 GEOTHERMAL SWIMMING POOLS

 Swimming pools and hot tubs are not a luxury in Iceland, they are everywhere!
 Since the early medieval times, we have been using the geothermal water for baths, hot tubs and even for washing clothes, although nowadays the rule is to wash properly and stark naked in the shower before entering a public swimming pool.
-Some foreigners find this embarrassing, but for us, it is just the civilised thing to do.
+Some foreigners find this embarrassing, but for us, it is just the civilized thing to do.
 A short drive from Skálakot to the west takes you to the public swimming pool in Hvolsvöllur, to the east the public swimming pool in Vík.
 At Laugarvatn you’ll find the luxurious Fontana spa and at Flúðir the Secret Lagoon.
+And if you like to do it the Icelandic way you go the geothermal pool Seljavallalaug.
+The Seljavallalaug geothermal pool is located about 15 km east of our hotel.

 GLACIER SNOWMOBILE / SNOWCAT